Variational simulation of higher-spin systems on qubit-based quantum simulators: Variational framework for encoded qudit simulation

-where $\ket{s_z}$ represents the $z$-component of the spin-1 particles.
+where $\ket{s_z}$ represents the $z$ component of the spin-1 particles.
 The symmetry encoding results in

 In this mapping, the singlet state $\frac{1}{\sqrt{2}}(\ket{01} - \ket{10})$ is not used and thus considered as illegitimate.
-To effectively penalize this state, the following penalty term is naturally constructed for the neighboring pairs of qubits which encode one spin-1 particle:
+To effectively penalize this state, we construct a penalty term that assigns a higher energy to the singlet state compared to the triplet states.
+A natural choice is the operator